AlphaQuantJS/alphaquant/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
 about: Suggest an idea or feature for AlphaQuant
-title: "[FEATURE] Your title here"
+title: '[FEATURE] Your title here'
 labels: enhancement
 ---